 What factors cause video latency?

-There are several factors that affect latency during video streaming.
+There are several factors that affect latency during video live streaming.
 Video encoding pipeline duration, ingest and packaging, network type, speed, transport protocol, CDN, segment length, video codec used.
 Apart from this, other factors that can be interfering are radio frequencies which interrupt Wi-Fi and mobile data connectivity.

 In case of adaptive bitrate streaming, the prime factor which causes video latency is the length of the media segment inserted into the video.
 To be clearer, if the media segments are 6 seconds long, then there will be a delay of 6 whole minutes compared to airing a real-time event , when the play request is initiated.

 How to improve the latency of live streaming?

 To get to know the intensity to improve latency of live streaming, here is a real-time scenario-